phievo/phievo/docs/source/installation.md

 ### install Anaconda
 The _phievo package depends on python>=3.5.
-In it is not already installed on your computer, we recommand to install it by using the [anaconda distribution](https://www.continuum.io/downloads).
+If python is not already installed on your computer, we recommand to install it by using the [anaconda distribution](https://www.continuum.io/downloads).

 Among other things, anaconda provides the standard package manager of python _pip_.
 Before anything, it is good to check that you are working with the most recent version of pip: